 Multi-Wavelength Pyrometer Technology

 Some materials can be difficult or near impossible to measure with precision using single-wavelength or ratio pyrometers because of their complex emissivity characteristics.
 These types of materials are called non-greybody materials and their emissivity varies with wavelength.
+It’s important to choose the right industrial infrared thermometer technology for your application; multi-wavelength pyrometer technology is the perfect solution for measuring the temperature of these difficult materials.

 Typical Non-Greybody Materials